 Attraction of the Week: Lynx Lake in Central Arizona

 It may come as a surprise to those who have never ventured beyond the Phoenix metro area that Arizona is home to many lakes – over 100 in fact.
 However, only 2 of these lakes (Mormon Lake in Flagstaff and Stoneman Lake near Sedona) are natural.
 Prescott, a beautiful small town in North Central Arizona with a rare-for-Arizona 4 season climate, is home to 4 scenic lakes which are popular for all sorts of summer recreational activities.
-With the cooler- than-Phoenix summer temperatures, pretty mountain scenery, and abundance of towering ponderosa pines, Prescott is the ideal place to escape the heat of the Sonoran desert.
-And, it is just an hour and half away, making it the perfect day trip destination.
+With the cooler-than-Phoenix summer temperatures, pretty mountain scenery, and abundance of towering ponderosa pines, Prescott is the ideal place to escape the heat of the Sonoran desert.
+And, at just an hour and a half drive, it is the perfect day trip destination.

 Prescott is home to 4 lakes: Willow, Watson, Goldwater, and Lynx.
 All of these lakes are great for kayaking, canoeing, fishing, and picnicking.

-Lynx is one of the best options due to its’ peaceful setting amidst the gorgeous ponderosa pines.
+Lynx is the most beautiful lake due to its’ peaceful setting amidst the gorgeous ponderosa pines.
 This 55 acre reservoir is located in the Bradshaw Mountains within the beautiful Prescott National Forest.
-Due to the high elevation (5500 feet), temps are usually pretty comfortable in the summer, meaning that lots of Phoenix residents visit each weekend to escape the intense summer heat of the desert.
+Due to the high elevation (5500 feet), temps are usually pretty comfortable in the summer, meaning that lots of Phoenix residents visit each weekend to escape the intense desert heat.

 Wildlife watching and bird watching are popular here.
 You may see a javelina or mountain lion early in the morning and possibly even a bald eagle.
 You will also see warning signs for black bears which call the area home, although I have yet to see a black bear in Prescott or anywhere else in Northern Arizona.

-A must do during your visit is a 2 mile stroll around the Lakeshore Trail.
-This scenic journey features a walk around a ponderosa forest with unending views of the lake.
-Because it is heavily treed, it is shaded enough even on a hot summer day.
+A must-do during your visit is the 2 mile stroll around the Lakeshore Trail.
+This scenic path features a walk around a ponderosa forest with unending views of the lake.
+Because it is heavily treed, it is shady enough for a quick summer walk.
 The trail is easy with no hills or elevation changes, making it perfect for casual walkers simply looking for a picturesque place to stroll.

 When the weather is much too hot to do intense exercise, boating is a great alternative.
 If you do not have your own boat, the Lynx Lake Cafe offers a variety of rentals by the hour.
-Canoes and Kayaks ($17 for an hour or $60 all day) are by far the most fun way to explore the lake.
-Plus, your upper body will get a nice little workout.
+Asides from enjoying the great scenery, your upper body will get a nice little workout.
 If you prefer to take it a little easier, electric row boats are available starting at $22 per hour.
 Paddleboat rentals are another fun activity for kids and anyone who wants to bring back the great memories of summertime camp.
 Views are spectacular no matter the choice of boat as you take in the incredible scenery of the pines and mountains surrounding the bright blue lake.